AlberLC/multibot/README.rst

 |license| |project_version| |python_version|

 Platform agnostic high-level bot infrastructure.
+Develop one bot and you will have three, one for Discord, one for Telegram and one for Twitch.
+All bots use the same objects and logic.

+For now there are adapters for three platforms but more may be added in the future.

 |